-- If you’re injured or need medical assistance, head to Malfare or the Red Cross.
+- If you’re injured or need medical assistance, and it is an issue beyond the basic first aid kit that you, your friends, and your barrio have available, head to the Red Cross.

 - If you’re feeling overwhelmed, and need a quiet, safe place to rest and be supported emotionally, Welfare Enough will offer you a cup of tea and a friendly chat from a lovely volunteer in a sober space.

 - If you have experienced a consent break, you can talk to someone in the Safe Space by using the anonymous reporting box in Welfare Enough to request it.
 The box is checked at 16:00 each day Tuesday-Saturday and at 11:00 on Sunday.
 We will do our best to find someone of your preferred gender and language amongst our team of listeners to meet you at the Welfare dome the same day an hour after the box is checked (17:00 Tuesday-Saturday, 12:00 Sunday) to welcome you into the Safe Space for a chat.
 The person will wear a blue hat to identify themself.